mogria/rhymebin/README.md

 [Deployer](https://github.com/deployphp/deployer) is being used to deploy this project to a server.
 See the [`deploy.php`](https://github.com/mogria/rhymebin/blob/master/deploy.php) for the configuration.

-For production live reload is being disabled and `gulp --production` is run.
+For production LiveReload is being disabled and `gulp --production` is run.
 This will combine all HTML, angular templates, CSS & HTML into a single file and save it in `public/index.html`.
 There is also a `.htaccess` which gets generated for easy integration with apache.
 Just make the `public` folder the RootDirectory of your VirtualHost.
 Additionally you need to configure your `.env` file for your sever for the database backend (but just once, because it's shared between releases).
 **Important:** Don't forget to change the `APP_SECRET`.

 ## License

 The Rhymebin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)